 Clogged toilet from a combination of roots, hair, dirt and more.

 When it comes to clogged drains, dirt is the icing on the cake.
 Small dirt particles might not cause a clog all by themselves, however dirt will collect with whatever else is in your pipes.
 Soap, hair, fat, anything we talk about in this blog will often grab any dirt passing by and create an even more monstrous clog.
-Any of these items on their own, may or may not cause a full clog, but sometimes they may be hovering just on the edge and along comes some dirt to force a full out plugged drain.
+Any of these items on their own, may or may not cause a full clog.
+However, sometimes they may be hovering just on the edge and along comes some dirt to force a full out plugged drain.

 Wet Wipes, Feminine Products & Other Not Toilet Paper Wipes